paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 # 2020-06-02 through 2020-06-09
  - wrote tests to experiment on polynomial_expansion with multiple perfgroups
  - inspected results (see next subheading)
+ - worked on fixing likwid stability issues
+   - also discovered workaround: don't use hyperthreading.
+This doesn't completely eliminate non-deterministic behavior but it does greatly alleviate it
+ - added optional, customizable parameter string to JSON output

 ## Experiental results from comparing counters across polynomial and polynomial_block
  - BRANCH perfgroup: